-There are instances when the dispatcher will have to broadcast a BOLO.
-For active calls, the officer will ask the dispatcher to copy a BOLO who then logs the details into the incident.
-The dispatcher acknowledges the BOLO by re-broadcasting the details and ends with a time check.
-BOLO requests from an outside agency begin with a short alert tone and a request for all units to prepare to copy a BOLO.
-Details are broadcast and closed with a time check.
-BOLO incidents are closed NA with a notation that it was broadcast.
+There are instances when you will have to broadcast a Be On the Lookout (BOLO).
+At times it will be for an active incident our officers are working on.
+In those instances, they will ask the dispatcher to copy a BOLO and all details are logged into the call for service.
+The dispatcher will acknowledge the BOLO by re-broadcasting the details and end with a time check.
+BOLOs from an outside agency are begun with a short alert tone and request that all units prepare to copy a BOLO.
+Details are broadcast and closed out with a time check.
+The BOLO incident is closed NA with a notation that it was broadcast.